What is convallarin?

 The heart is the primary target of convallarin, however, the Na+/K+-ATPase pump is also present in other cells in the body at lower concentrations.
 This means convallarin can also affect other body systems including gastrointestinal and neurological.

-While convallarin’s primary target is the heart due to its influence on the sodium-potassium ATPase pump in cardiomyocytes, the pump is also present in other cell types throughout the body, albeit at lower concentrations.
-This means that convallarin can also affect other organ systems, leading to gastrointestinal and neurological symptoms.
+While convallarin’s primary target is the heart due to its influence on the sodium-potassium ATPase pump in cardiomyocytes, the ATPase pump is also present in other cell types throughout the body, albeit at lower concentrations.
+This means convallarin can also affect other organ systems, leading to gastrointestinal and neurological symptoms.

 Clinical signs